ang-zeyu/infisearch/docs/src/indexer/presets.md

 # Presets

-5 configuration presets are designed primarily for use with Morsels' main intended use case supporting static site search).
+5 configuration presets are designed primarily for use with Morsels' main intended use case of supporting static site search.

 Each preset primarily makes a tradeoff between the document collection size it can support, and the number of rounds of network requests (`RTT`).
 Morsels also supports generating result previews from [source files](../search_configuration.md#1-from-source-documents), if it is preferable (e.g. to reduce file bloat from additional field stores).

 The default preset is `small`, which generates a monolithic index and field store, much like other client side indexing tools.
-You may still want to use morsels since it packages a search UI, or, if you prefer the simplicity of a cli indexer tool (e.g. for CI build tools)

-Specify the `preset` key in your configuration file to change the preset.
+Specify the `preset` key in your configuration file to change this.

 ```json
 {